askap-vast/vast-tools/README.md

 ## Prerequisites

-Python 3 (3.8.0 tested).
+Python 3.8+.

-Recommended to use an environment created with conda or virtualenv.
+Recommended to use an environment created with your favourite manager (conda, virtualenv, pyenv, etc).

 ## Installation